The Coaching Effectiveness Assessment: Your Key to Improved Performance in Contact Centers

 • Teach how to be a better coach

-For an industry that relies so heavily on coaching, it’s surprising how much room there still is to improve the coaching at contact centers.
+For an industry that relies so heavily on coaching, it’s surprising how much room there still is to improve the coaching effectiveness at contact centers.

 What Does Coaching Effectiveness Mean to Contact Centers?

 Good contact center coaching is about finding the right balance between time spent coaching and the performance improvement of each agent.
-High coaching efficiency means the training is working well, and frontline associates are quickly getting better at their job.
+High coaching effectiveness means the training is working well, and frontline associates are quickly getting better at their job.

 6 Qualities of an Effective Call Center Coach